-'ESOP' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'ESOP' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An ESOP stands for the Employee Stock Ownership Plan.
 These are not exactly retirement savings accounts in the traditional sense.
 They are critical investment vehicles with tax advantages.
 With these types of accounts, employers establish a trust fund for the employee.
 The employer is then able to transfer shares of its own stock to this fund.